 BSc (Hons) Agricultural Management (Top-up)

+This course is available through Clearing for 2019 entry.
 Whether you are aspiring to a career in farm management, agricultural consultancy or an environmental / land management advisory role, this course will lead you there.
 Graduates have gone on to work for prestigious companies such as Agrii, Dalmark Group, Waitrose, AGCO and Natural England.

 - A foundation degree or a HND award (merit) in a subject related to the Honours degree.